 E-mail: firstname.lastname@example.org, fax: 204-948-2256.

-Upon arrival: Information on arrival, settlement, employment and language-training services for New Manitobans, see Arrive & Settle.
+Information on arrival, settlement, employment and language-training services for immigrants can be found in the section Arrive & Settle.

 We look forward to welcoming you to Manitoba.